Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 Treatment for Concussion & TBI

 The treatment for concussions and TBIs depends on the severity of the injury.
-At Mir Neurology, we take a personalized approach to ensure the most effective care.
+Mir Neurology creates individualized brain injury treatment plans.

 1. Rest & Recovery